 Step-Grandfather and Grandmother Indicted on Murder Charges

-Olivia Floyd, 7, was killed by a relative's rottweiler in Augusta County, Virginia.
+Olivia Floyd, 7, was killed by a relative's rottweiler in Waynesboro, Virginia.

 Kachmar, 60, and Penny Lee Bashlor, 64, of Waynesboro, who co-owned the neutered rottweiler, "Ranger," are each being charged with five felony offenses: non-capital murder; involuntary manslaughter; child abuse and neglect; child cruelty and injuries; and vicious dog, serious injury.
 These offenses carry a potential sentence of up to 70 years.
 Ranger had allegedly bitten two people prior to killing Floyd.
 Given the charges, the dog likely has a more extensive history.